Airport Transit in Germany

 Important Note concerning Airport Transit

-Only five airports in Germany have an International Transit Area
+Only six airports in Germany have an International Transit Area

 Airport transit privilege does not apply and you will need a visitor visa: